U.S. Water Challenges

 Water companies provide the operations expertise and infrastructure investments necessary to provide safe drinking water.
 The data is clear: systems run by water companies are significantly less likely to violate federal drinking water standards compared to systems run by local governments.
 This fact has been confirmed by every major study of water quality ever conducted in the United States.1

-Every year, an estimated 240,000 water mains break in the United States.
+Every year, an estimated 300,000 water mains break in the United States – that’s one every two minutes.
 Many of our water mains and pipes are more than 100 years old – some date as far back as the Civil War era – and are in serious need of replacement.
-Our old and leaky infrastructure results in a loss of 6 billion gallons of water each day.
-The latest American Society of Civil Engineers’ (ASCE) Report Card for America’s Infrastructure gave our nation’s drinking water systems a “C-” grade.
+Our old and leaky infrastructure results in a loss of over 2 trillion gallons of water per year, wasting more than $7.6 billion worth of treated water annually.

 HOW WATER COMPANIES HELP:

 Water companies provide local governments access to capital to address urgent infrastructure needs.
-The 15 largest water companies in the United States collectively invested more than $5 billion in community water systems in 2022.
+The 15 largest water companies in the United States collectively invested nearly $5.5 billion in community water systems in 2023 to help stop leaks, improve system reliability, and protect against disruptions.
 These are dollars coming from the private sector and not out of a municipal budget.2

 Many Americans Struggle to Afford Their Water Bills